ViktorKaderabek/programmable-calculator-with-macros/README.md

 # What it does

-- solving normal mathematic problems
+- Solving normal mathematic problems
-- power and sqrt functions
+- Power and sqrt functions
-- storing results into 5 avaliable memories signed as M1...
+- Storing results into 5 avaliable memories signed as M1...
-- clearing the memories
+- Clearing the memories
-- recording the what user types
+- Recording the what user types
-- store those records into the numbers where it could be called back
+- Store those records into the numbers where it could be called back
-- comunicating with db
+- Comunicating with db
-- the values that are stored into values are stored into database
+- The values that are stored into values are stored into database
-- solving the Quadratic Equation
+- Solving the Quadratic Equation

 # To Do List(4/8)